tceccarini/FPGAlix/docs/FPGAlix/01_Hardware.md

 configuring a transfer and being notified upon its completion.
-This chapter examines that stream in detail, from `ov7670_data_interface_0.st_source` to the write into HPS DDR3; the corresponding block diagram is provided in the system overview.
+This chapter examines that stream in detail, from `ov7670_data_interface_0.st_source` to the write into HPS DDR3; the corresponding block diagram is provided in Chapter 6.

 ### 5.1 The pipeline